D230 SUMMER ACADEMIC COURSES ARE STILL RUNNING

 |What are the course locations, dates, and times?||

-Each teacher will share course requirements, office hours, due dates, and ensure technology access during the mandatory meeting date on June 1, 2020.
+Each teacher will share course requirements, virtual office hours, due dates, and ensure technology support.

-Mandatory attendance on the first two days of each summer school session (June 8th and 9th & June 29th and 30th) from 8:00 am – 12:00 pm at Sandburg High School.
+There will be virtual mandatory attendance on the first two days of each summer school session (June 8th and 9th & June 29th and 30th) from 8:00 am – 12:00 pm.

-After the first two days, if students are on track they may work independently off-site as long as they stay on pace with the learning.
-If they are not on track, they will be REQUIRED to attend the Sandburg Help Center.
+After the first two days, if students are on track they will work independently to stay on pace with the learning.
+If they are not on track, they will be REQUIRED to attend additional virtual help sessions.

-Notification will be sent to parents and students by 11:00 am the day before students are required to attend the Sandburg Help Center.
+Notification will be sent to parents and students by 11:00 am the day before students are required to attend mandatory virtual help sessions.

 Session 1 – June 8 – June 25